khanhfumaster/marvel_character_cards/README.md

 - Who has this character met?
 By 'met' I mean if the characters have been in any other stories, events or series with another.
 - Quick search is available.
 Just type something and the javascript magic will find stuff for you.
 (Inspired by the character selection of DOTA2.)
 - Press ESC key to reset the cards.
+- It now uses a pre-fetched json file if we run out of API calls or if the API service is down.

 ## Screenshots